HacAtac/HacAtac/README.md

 - 👯 I’m looking to collaborate with other developers. **Would love to help with any front end or back end projects.
 Can help with a lot**

-- 🤝 I’m looking for help with [Ecommerence/Page Checkout] on my project -->(https://github.com/osbym/awsome-organics-gp2) it utilizes server side templating with HandleBars.
+- 🤝 I’m looking to learn from others and give back to the communtity to the best of my abilities.

 - 👨‍💻 All of my projects are available at [https://github.com/HacAtac].(https://github.com/HacAtac)